keithrbennett/rexe/README.md

 and the default is `-gn`, which means don't output the log entry at all.

-The requires you see were not explicitly specified but were automatically added because `rexe` will add any requires needed for automatic parsing and formatting, and we specified those formats in the command line options `-gy -ij -oa`.
+The requires you see were not explicitly specified but were automatically added because Rexe will add any requires needed for automatic parsing and formatting, and we specified those formats in the command line options `-gy -ij -oa`.

 This extra output is sent to standard error (_stderr_) instead of standard output